 Supercedure queens are well-fed and can be excellent to head-up a colony.

-These are made out of worker cells and they stick out from the brood comb.
+These are made out of worker cells and they stick out from the brood comb, sometimes not by much as you can see in the accompanying picture.
 They are usually as a result of the colony suddenly becoming queenless - maybe by poor manipulation by the beekeeper or deliberate removal of the queen.
-Emergency queens can be started later in the development of the larvae and are consequently often smaller than swarm or supercedure queens and are not ideal but will get the colony (and you) out of trouble.
+They can also occur after a swarm has left the hive which it is necessary to check for these once you have selected your queencell from which the queen inside will take over the colony.
+Emergency queens can be started later in the development of the larvae and consequently may be smaller than swarm or supercedure queens and are not ideal but will get the colony (and you) out of trouble.